YukthaGowda25/LIC-Simulations/README.md

  3) AC Analysis:
      -The AC response graph verifies that the circuit remains stable at different frequencies.
-     -The gain (4.8 dB) and phase shift (nearly 180°) match theoretical expectations.
-     -The circuit maintains consistent performance across the tested frequency range.
+     -The gain (4.8 dB) when power = 50μW and phase shift (nearly 180°) match theoretical expectations -The circuit maintains consistent performance across the tested frequency range.

 # INFERENCE( Design-1):